destinysync/openvpn-install/README.md

 ## openvpn-install
-OpenVPN Server installer for Debian, Ubuntu and CentOS.
-(Added support for Amazon Lightsail Ubuntu 16.04)
+Semi-automatic OpenVPN server installer for Debian, Ubuntu and CentOS.
+(Added support for Amazon lightsail Ubuntu 16.04)

 ### Installation
 Run the script below and follow the instructions: